MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Data Is Not Ready Yet

-Right after an EA starts, the indicator calculation may not be complete.
+Immediately after an EA starts, indicator calculation may not be complete yet.

 In that case, CopyBuffer returns -1.